IntellectEU/gcp-polygon-supernets/README.md

 6. Add your ssh key to the project metadata
 7. Ensure you can connect to the hosts using `gcloud compute ssh VM_NAME --tunnel-through-iap --zone ZONE --project PROJECT_ID`
 8. Go to `ansible/group_vars/all.yml` and update the following variables accordingly: `ansible_user: YOUR_USER` and `ansible_ssh_private_key_file: PATH_TO_YOUR_KEY`
-9. run `ansible-playbook --inventory inventory.gcp.yml site.yml` to provision the hosts
+9. Run `ansible-playbook --inventory inventory.gcp.yml site.yml` to provision the hosts